Wolverine971/9takes/src/blog/enneagram/enneagram-strengths-and-weaknesses.md

 <h2 id="conclusion">Conclusion</h2>

 Hopefully this was insightful.
 Check this out for more on <a style="font-weight: bold;" href="/blog/enneagram/enneagram-self-development" > self-development and personal growth</a>.

-Also, if you did find this helpful, sign up and join 9takes below ⬇️.
-Of course, you are free to decline, but there is much more to explore. 🚀
+If you like diving into personality, explore our <a href="/questions" >questions</a> and go deeper with the Enneagram. 🚀

 <svelte:head>